AmiAhm/Room-Reserver-NTNU/readme.md

 # Automatic Room Reserver
 Reserves rooms at NTNU by user-selected criterias following a prioritized list.
 You will never need to wake up early to reserve a room again!

+Should work with reservation of leseplass.

 ## Requirements